AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various modules, including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its primary goal is to significantly enhance operational efficiency and capitalize on market opportunities by providing a scalable, secure, and comprehensive business solution with a distinctive WindTre glassmorphism design.
+W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various modules like CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its core purpose is to boost operational efficiency and seize market opportunities by offering a scalable, secure, and comprehensive business solution featuring a distinct WindTre glassmorphism design.

 # User Preferences
 - Preferred communication style: Simple, everyday language